sunjay/turtle/docs/guide/index.md

 ## Audience

-The first several sections of this guide only require that you know the basics of the Rust programming language.
-We'll use concepts like functions, variables, loops, and if conditions, but not much more than that.
+The Basics and Intermediate parts of this guide only require that you know the basics of the Rust programming language.
+The main concepts we'll use are functions/methods, variables, loops, and if conditions.

 **If you're brand new to Rust, or if you run into a concept you don't understand, we recommend that you read [The Rust Book][rust-book].**